BenSlimenMohamedAli/TODO-LIST/README.md

 ## Usage

-if you feel comfortable by using the graphql playground you can use it in development mode over the following url `http://localhost:3001/graphql`, Otherwise there is a folder in the project called Insomnia containing a json file that is an Insomnia collection, you can import it to your local Insomnia by going to `Application` -> `Preferences` -> `Data` -> `Import Data` -> `From File` and then select the file.
+if you feel comfortable by using the graphql playground you can use it in development mode over the following url `http://localhost:3001/graphql`, Otherwise there is a folder in the project called Insomnia containing a json file that is an Insomnia collection, you can import it to your local Insomnia by going to `Application` -> `Preferences` -> `Data` -> `Import Data` -> `From File` and then select the file, later select the environment: dev for dev mode and prod for production or docker.

 If you don't have Insomnia installed in your computer please refer to this link to install it : [Insomnia](https://insomnia.rest/download)

-### Introduction
+### Insomnia

 The api authentication is managed by cookies, you don't need to write any tokens in your requests.